write-the-docs-quorum/quorum-meetups/README.md

 To join the discussion, join the [Write the Docs Slack](https://www.writethedocs.org/slack/) and add yourself to the `#meetup-organizers-quorum`.
 You can also send a direct message on Slack to Alyssa Rock, the current Quorum coordinator.

+We also have a mailing list on [wtd-quorum on groups.io](https://groups.io/g/wtd-quorum).
+We do our best to cross-post from Slack to the mailing list for archiving purposes.